Associate Professor Bruce Gurd

 |URL for Business Card:||http://people.unisa.edu.au/Bruce.Gurd|

-Bruce is PhD Director in the International Graduate School of Business supporting 60 PhD students in Asia and Australia.
-As an Associate Director of the Australian Centre for Asian Business he leads research in the areas of cross-cultural management and accounting and governance research in Asia.
+Bruce is Associate Director of the Australian Centre for Asian Business he leads research in the areas of cross-cultural management and accounting and governance research in Asia.

-Currently Dr.Gurd is President of ANZAM (Australia and New Zealand Academy of Management), the academy for management academics in this region.
+Currently Dr.Gurd is Treasurer and Past-President of ANZAM (Australia and New Zealand Academy of Management), the academy for management academics in this region.

 Bruce is a researcher and educator in management control systems.
 His main research interests are in performance measurement systems especially the balanced scorecard.
-Current research projects include: * Risk and innovation - funded by the Chartered Institute of Management Accountants * Japananese Management Control Systems - jointly with Prof Ken Suzuki, Meiji University and Assoc Prof Kohsuke Matsuoke Tohoku Gakuin University
+Current research projects include: * Social impact and social return on investment with Gresik local government Indonesia and disability * Japananese Management Control Systems - jointly with Prof Ken Suzuki, Meiji University and Assoc Prof Kohsuke Matsuoke Tohoku Gakuin University

 - MBA Complexity and Management